nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   * The index refers to the index number shown in the **assignable** vendor/event list.
   * The index **must be a positive integer** 1, 2, 3, ...
 * The command only works when the user is viewing a vendor/event using the `view` command.
 Otherwise, the operation will fail.
+    * The displayed indexes for items may not always be the same.
+See [Changing Indexes](#changing-indexes) for more details.
-* If the specified vendor-event pair are already associated (assigned to each other), the operation will fail.
+* If the specified vendor-event pair is already associated (assigned to each other), the operation will fail.

 Examples:
+The following examples are for illustrative purposes only.
+The `aassign` command will still fail if the chosen `INDEX` points to an item that is already assigned.
-* `view v/2` then `assign 1` will assign the 1st assignable event to the current viewed vendor, which is the 2nd vendor.
+* `view v/2` then `assign 1` will view the vendor at index 2 in the current list, then assign the event at index 1 to the chosen vendor.
-* `view e/1` then `assign 3` will assign the 3rd assignable vendor to the current viewed event, which is the 1st event.
+* `view e/1` then `assign 3` will view the event at index 1 in the current list, then assign the vendor at index 3 to the chosen event.

 ### Unassigning Vendors & Events: `unassign`